yashasroy/courses-yashas-minicourse/chapter1.md

 This short course will immerse you into the world of machine learning.
 Background knowledge expected is a basic familiarity with Pandas, the Python data analysis library.
 You will train and evaluate a machine learning model to predict the party a US House of Representatives Congressman belongs to based on his/her past voting record.
 Though the focus of this course is on application and not theory, be prepared to learn some new terminology.

 First, what is machine learning?
 In its broadest sense, it is the art and science of getting computers to act without being explicitly programmed.
-It can be divided into supervised and unsupervised learning.
-This course focuses on the former.
-In supervised machine learning, the computer learns from historical data to make future predictions.
-These predictions can be continuous (What is the value of this stock going to be tomorrow?) or categorical (Is the value of this stock going to go up or down tomorrow?)
-The latter is known as classification, while the former is known as regression.
-In this course, we're going to classify the party a Congressman belongs to.
+This course focuses on what is known as supervised machine learning, in which the computer learns from labeled historical data to make future predictions that may either be continuous (What is the value of this stock going to be tomorrow?) or categorical (Is the value of this stock going to go up or down tomorrow?).
+The latter is called classification, while the former is regression.
+In our case, the predictions are categorical: Based on his/her votes, is this Congressman a Democrat or a Republican?
+Therefore, our problem is one of classification and not regression.

-Supervised machine learning models makes predictions based on features in the data.
-These features represent some measurable property relevant to the data.
+Supervised machine learning models makes predictions based on features that represent some measurable properties relevant to the data.
 In our case, the features consist of the voting decisions made by Congressmen on particular issues.
 Strong features lead to better performing models.
 Say we want to predict party affiliation.
 Is it a reasonable hypothesis to assume that democrats and republicans vote differently on certain issues?
 If so, then having data about past voting records can be a useful set of features.
 Else, we would have to look at other data sources - maybe age or demographic information.
 Machine learning allows us to test different hypotheses on an unprecedented scale, and this is where it draws much of its power.

 Let's dive in.
 The dataset of Congressional voting records, `df`, has already been loaded into a pandas dataframe and is available in the workspace.
 If you want to learn how to import data in Python, refer to the relevant DataCamp course.